webmastersmith/chog/README.md

 ## Simplified Chalk and Console.log with Web Friendly util.inspect for Arrays and Objects

-- **This library modifies the String.prototype** for the current shell session.
+- **This library modifies the String.prototype, Number.prototype, and Boolean.prototype** for the current shell session.
 - Combines advanced color techniques to simplify console.log messages.
+- Add colors and styles to Strings, Numbers, and Booleans.
 - [NPM chog](https://www.npmjs.com/package/chog)

 ```ts